Lucyjpjones/lj-fscr/README.md

 #### Media

-- General site content provided by client
+- General site content provided by the client
-- Images used for callout image, about page and profile images provided by client
+- Images used for callout image, about page and profile images provided by the client
-- Blog content written by client with all references included
+- Blog content written by the client with all references included
 - Product images were taken from [ASOS](https://www.asos.com/) and [Nike](https://www.nike.com/gb/) and edited for personal use
 - Programme images were taken from;
     - [Groin Injury](https://www.therapeuticassociates.com/i-pulled-my-groin-heard-it-pop-do-i-need-physical-therapy/)